torognes/vsearch/README.md

 It appears that there are differences in usearch between the searches performed by the `--usearch_global` command and the clustering commands.
 Notably, it appears like `--usearch_global` simply ignores the options `--wordlength`, `--slots` and `--pattern`, while the clustering commands takes them into account.
 VSEARCH supports the `--wordlength` option for kmer lengths from 3 to 15, but the options `--slots` and `--pattern` are ignored.

 **Alignment:** VSEARCH uses a 8-way 16-bit SIMD vectorized implementation of the full dynamic programming algorithm (Needleman-Wunsch) for global sequence alignment.
 It is an adaptation of the method described by Rognes (2011).
-USEARCH by default uses heuristic procedure involving seeding, extension and banded dynamic programming.
+USEARCH by default uses a heuristic procedure involving seeding, extension and banded dynamic programming.
 If the `--fulldp` option is specified to USEARCH it will also use a full dynamic programming approach, but USEARCH is then considerably slower.

 **Search Accuracy:** The accuracy of VSEARCH searches has been assessed and compared to USEARCH version 7.0.1090.
 The Rfam 11.0 database was used for the assessment, as described on the [USEARCH website](http://drive5.com/usearch/benchmark_rfam.html).
 A similar procedure was described in the USEARCH paper using the Rfam 9.1 database.